codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 max-width="90%"
 %}

-There are different pipelines for:
+There are different pipelines for

-1. Creating the Helm chart and storing it to a staging Helm repository (i.e. the Codefresh Helm repository)
+1. creating the Helm chart and storing it to a staging Helm repository (i.e. the Codefresh Helm repository),
-1. Deployment of the Helm chart to a staging environment.
-After it is tested *the chart* is promoted to one or more "production" Helm repositories
+1. deployment of the Helm chart to a staging environment.
+After it is tested *the chart* is promoted to one or more "production" Helm repositories, and
-1. Deployment of the promoted Helm chart happens to one of the production environments
+1. deployment of the promoted Helm chart happens to one of the production environments.

 While this workflow is very flexible, it adds complexity on the number of Helm charts available (since they exist in multiple Helm repositories).
 You also need to set up the parameters between the different pipelines so that Helm charts to be deployed can be indeed found in the expected Helm repository.